PIELab/behaviorSim/README.md

 Adding to the Model
 --------------------
 The PECS model framework is designed to be extended to allow for the exploration of many behavior models.
 The following steps should be take to add to the model:
-1. *Add your package to the applicable component.* For instance, a new input definition, your package should be added to PECSagent/Inputs/.
+> 1. *Add your package to the applicable component.*
+> For instance, a new input definition, your package should be added to PECSagent/Inputs/.
-2. *Adjust component definition.* The contents of the default component definition should be adjusted to use your new package or to add your new variables.
+> 2. *Adjust component definition.*
+> The contents of the default component definition should be adjusted to use your new package or to add your new variables.
 For example: if you intend to add a new state variable, you must add the variable to PECSagent/state/state.py.
 If you are just changing the way an existing state variable is calculated, you can just change the import statement at the top of the file.
-*NOTE*: only add to the componenet definitions; never remove variables.
+>*NOTE*: only add to the componenet definitions; never remove variables.
 Ideally, your package can use existing variables but all state variables are not yet incorporated.
 Please add variables with caution and use descriptive names to enable re-use by other packages.